-Perhaps the strongest case for dining in that I know of is Ben and Donna.* (Names changed to keep the sharers anonymous.)
+Perhaps the strongest case for dining in that I know is Ben and Donna.* (Names changed to keep the sharers anonymous.)
 Ben had come to my daughter’s soccer game since he and Donna are wonderfully supportive.
 As we watched the game, he was lamenting that he didn’t feel he could ever retire because he and Donna just hadn’t saved what they need to.
-He is self-employed and excellent in his career; however, when I asked him why, he shared that he and Donna eat out several times a week.
-He also added that when he and his wife have friends over, they go out for dinner too.
-All I could see was RED, in his budget that is.
+He is self-employed and excellent in his career; however, when I asked him why he shared that he could never retire, Ben stated it was because he and Donna eat out several times a week.
+He also added that when he and his wife have friends over, they all go out for dinner.
+All I could visualize was RED, in Ben's budget.

 And what to do about having meals at home instead of eating out?
-Several ideas come to mind.
+Several ideas came to mind.

 Have your child or children make dinners for you instead.
-Even if all they can prepare is a peanut butter and jelly sandwich, make it into a fancy meal by adding placemats and candles.
-What a great way to get your kids involved in the family budget.
+Even if all they can prepare is peanut butter and jelly sandwich, make it into a fancy meal by adding placemats and candles—what a great way to get your kids involved in the family budget.

-As I have shared before, when you want to have a date with your significant other, then dine in!
-Simply use a previously prepared dish (of which you froze half), set the table, and stay at home.
+As I have written in other blogs, when you want to have a date with your significant other, then dine in!
+Use a previously prepared dish (of which you froze half), set the table, and stay home.
 Why put financial stress on your marriage or dating life when you don’t need to.
-Friends of ours with twelve children, The Breeden’s, used this practice “home-style dating” by going into their bedroom for a meal and date while one of their older children got the younger ones to bed.
-Sharon Breeden even bought a small white wrought iron table and two chairs at a yard sale and kept them permanently in the bedroom.
+Friends of ours with twelve children, The Breeden’s, used the practice of “home-style dating” by going into their bedroom for a meal and date while one of their older children got the younger ones to bed.
+Sharon Breeden even bought a small white wrought iron table and two chairs at a yard sale and kept them permanently in their bedroom.
 That furniture was a reminder that home-style dating never goes out of style!

 NUMBER TWO—BUYING STUFF ON SALE

 And too often, buying items on sale equals buying “stuff” you don’t need.
-Even if it is on sale, you are still spending money, hard-earned money; it takes a lot of will power, but just stay out of stores, and you will stay away from sales.
+Even if it is on sale, you are still spending money, hard-earned money; it takes a lot of willpower, but stay out of stores, and you will stay away from sales.

 NUMBER THREE—GETTING A NEW CAR EVERY THREE YEARS